Skip to Main Content

 ***Note to International Students:

-International students enrolled in US universities are limited to a certain number of credit hours of online courses every semester.
-Since most of the GIST courses are taught in online mode, this could pose problems to international students enrolled in our programs to meet these requirements.
-Prior to submitting your application, international students must contact UW International Students and Scholars (uwglobal@uwyo.edu) and the WYGISC Academic Director (gist@uwyo.edu) to learn about the current requirement and how it could affect their immigration status.***
+International students enrolled in US universities are limited to a certain number of credit hours from online courses every semester.
+Currently, most of the GIST courses are taught online.
+Prior to submitting an application, international students should contact UW International Students and Scholars (uwglobal@uwyo.edu) and the GIST Program Director (gist@uwyo.edu) to learn about the current requirement and how it could affect their immigration status.***

 APPLY NOW ABOUT UW